754131799/BMDETR/README.md

 - **Hardware**: Trained on an NVIDIA RTX 4090 GPU
 - **Frameworks**: PyTorch, OpenCV, Qt5

-If you use this tool in your research, please cite our accompanying paper，《Transformer-Based Multi-Scale Feature Fusion for Real-Time CT Bone Metastasis Detection》
+If you use this tool in your research, please cite our accompanying paper:
+@article{
+  title={Transformer-Based Multi-Scale Feature Fusion for Real-Time CT Bone Metastasis Detection}, year={2025}
+}